ra9hur/Udacity-SDC-Docker-GPU/README.md

 # SDC-Term1-Docker-GPU
 Docker instance for Udacity SDC ND Term1 - GPU version

 The image is built using Ubuntu14.04/cuda8.0/cudnn5 as base.
-This is based on Ubuntu 14.04.
 Image based on Ubuntu 16.04 is still work in progress.
 Refer: 	https://hub.docker.com/r/nvidia/cuda/